rsokl/MyGrad/docs/source/autodiff_utils.rst

    >>> y.grad  # would be array([0., 1., 2.]) if graph wasn't corrupted
    array([0., 0., 0.])

+Note that, were ``x`` an instance of :class:`~mygrad.Tensor`, there would not be any issue with the above calculation, since MyGrad can track the in-place update on a tensor.
+MyGrad cannot, on the otherhand track such operations involving only NumPy arrays

 Thus MyGrad prohibits such mutations with its aforementioned "memory guarding" behavior, however it is smart about restoring the writeability of all arrays once they are no longer participating in a computational graph (e.g. backpropagation has been performed through the graph).